 Generally, with respect to employees, we are required to withhold from regular wages or supplemental wage payments an amount based on the ordinary income recognized.
-Subject to the requirement of reasonableness, the provisions of Section 162(m) of the Internal Revenue Code of 1986, as amended, and the satisfaction of a tax reporting obligation and any tax withholding condition, we generally will be entitled to a business expense deduction equal to the taxable ordinary income realized by the recipient.
+Subject to the requirement of reasonableness, the provisions of Section 162(m) of the Code and the satisfaction of a tax reporting obligation and any tax withholding condition, we generally will be entitled to a business expense deduction equal to the taxable ordinary income realized by the recipient.
 Upon disposition of stock, the recipient will recognize a capital gain or loss equal to the difference between the selling price and the sum of the amount paid for such stock, if any, plus any amount recognized as ordinary income upon acquisition (or vesting) of the stock.
 Such gain or loss will be long- or short-term depending on whether the stock was held for more than one year from the date ordinary income is measured.

-Beginning in November, 2010, we have granted 2,650,000 options with a weighted average exercise price of \$1.95 under the Plan.
-Of these options, 400,000 were granted to members of the board of directors and 2,250,000 were granted to employees.
+Beginning in November, 2010, we have granted 5,687,500 options with a weighted average exercise price of \$2.09 under the Plan.
+Of these options, 740,000 were granted to members of the Board of Directors and 4,947,500 were granted to employees and consultants.
+During the year ended December 31, 2014, we have granted 2,385,500 options with a weighted average exercise price of \$2.36 under the Plan.
+Of these options, 315,000 were granted to members of the Board of Directors and 2,067,500 were granted to employees and consultants.